fyxemmmm/testcircle/README.md

 {
     "team_id" : "",
     "card_id" : "",
     "amount": "22.2",       "get from api /v2alpha/{type}/acquire_pre_amount"
     "period": 12,           "month you buy"
-    "auto_renewal": 1     " if you need  auto_renewal, this value must be 1, otherwise it should be 0   自动续费设置成1"
+    "auto_renewal": 1       "if you need  auto_renewal, this value must be 1, otherwise it should be 0   自动续费设置成1"
 }
 ```